padawin/Conqueror/README.md

 Conqueror is a strategy board game where each players must own as much cells of the board as possible.

+For the moment the game can only be played in CLI mode.

 ## Rules

 ### Environment